When it comes to betting on football with Mr Green, you’ll find some of the best odds around with literally thousands of betting markets available.

 Are you good at word cup predictions?
 Then, you’re able to bet on outright World Cup markets, as well as on qualification and even individual games with Mr Green.
 And once the game has started, don’t worry, you can still bet on the game thanks to our amazing in-play live betting markets – providing you with the very latest World Cup Betting odds on the very latest action.

 Betting for world cup football matches offers a distinctive feeling to football betting, as fans are able to enjoy the ultimate football tournament whilst trying their luck with predicting the outcomes of all these to-be historical football events.

-The first FIFA World Cup took place in Uruguay in 1930 and has taken place every four years (apart from in 1942 and 1946 due to the Second World War).
+The first football World Cup took place in Uruguay in in 1930 and has taken place every four years (apart from in 1942 and 1946 due to the Second World War).
 The 2022 Qatar World Cup will be the 22nd edition of the tournament and there have been eight different winners during this time.

 Uruguay also won the first World Cup in 1930 and became one of several host nations to have lifted the trophy.
 Other hosts to have won the title include Italy in 1934, England in 1966, West Germany in 1974, Argentina in 1978 and France in 1998.

 The number of teams competing in the World Cup has grown over the years.
 At the first tournament in Uruguay, 13 teams took part, followed by 16 in Italy 1934, 15 in France 1938 and 13 in Brazil 1950.
 The tournament then settled on 16 participants from 1954 until 1978, before boosting to 24 teams from 1982 to 1994, and then up to 32 teams for France ’98.
 The 32-team format has continued since then, although the 2022 tournament in Qatar is set to be the last to follow this, with the 2026 World Cup scheduled to feature 48 teams from around the world.